orgNishikoto/docs/library/version/get.md

 ---
 description: >-
-  Permet de connaître la version d'un dépôt GitHub (publique).
+  Find out the version of a GitHub repository (public).
 ---

 # Get